Club Log Matches are not valid for DXCC

-Answer 1: Your QSL claims need to be declared correctly in the ADIF you upload
+Your QSL claims need to be declared correctly in the ADIF you upload

 The DXCC information from your log is determined solely by the ADIF files you upload to your Club Log account.
 Therefore, unless you have uploaded an ADIF file containing QSO records with the relevant country showing that it has been confirmed - either by card or in Logbook of the World - Club Log simply doesn't know that fact.

-Regarding confirmations, the ADIF standard defines two relevant fields, each with two values:
+The ADIF standard defines two relevant fields, each with two values:

 • The field LOTW_QSL_RCVD can have a value of 'Y' or 'V' to indicate a confirmation; and/or

-• The field QSL_RCVD can have a value of 'Y' or 'V' to indicate a confirmation.
+• The field QSL_RCVD can have a value of 'Y' or 'V' to indicate a confirmation

 Check the ADIF you uploaded and make sure your logging program has identified the LoTW confirmation correctly using (at least) one of those confirmation flags above.
 ADIF files are plain text, so you can browse, search and even edit them with a text editor such as Notepad.

-Answer 2: Your ADIF is not actually complete (especially downloads from LoTW records)
+Maybe your ADIF is not actually complete (especially downloads from LoTW records)

 Tip 1: On the honour roll and not getting the right results?
 If you are relying solely on a download of your log from ARRL Logbook of the World, it will not contain details of QSOs that predate the computerisation of the DXCC program!
 That is thought to be around the early 1990s.
 For this reason, if you do not see the correct totals in Club Log you will need to add any QSOs that are missing by merging an ADIF that you create manually.
 Unfortunately, this is a lot of work, but there is no alternative.